jddelia/thriftypigeon-v2/docs/lemonsqueezy-webhook-setup.md

-# Lemon Squeezy Webhook Setup Guide
+# Lemon Squeezy Webhook Setup Guide (Archived)

+> [!IMPORTANT]
+> Lemon Squeezy is currently paused in favor of Stripe.
+The instructions below are retained for historical context only and should not be used for new environments.
+Refer to `docs/stripe-webhook-setup.md` for the active payment flow.

 This guide walks you through setting up Lemon Squeezy webhooks for local development and production.